11 Mar How To Find Your FTP Hostname, Username and Password?

 Step 3: Get into cPanel and create one

-Login into your hosting account/cPanel.
-Once, you are there; you will get FTP Accounts under Files.
+Login to your hosting account/cPanel.
+Once you are there, you will get FTP Accounts under Files.

 Note: Always use the password generator to generate a strong password.
 Hackers can easily get into your FTP account if you don’t have a strong password.

 It is a good time to contact the hosting support and let them sort it out for you.

 What to Do if You Can’t Access Your Website

 If you want to transfer your files, you have to access your website or your panel.
 However, what if you can’t access it?
 Another situation could be that you messed something up on your website while transferring files, which also leaves you with a faulty website.